nalaseivad/captainginja.github.io/_posts/2020-05-14-on-a-cool-logarithm-identity.md

 $$\frac{1}{log_{2}(100!)} + \frac{1}{log_{3}(100!)} + \frac{1}{log_{4}(100!)} + \ldots + \frac{1}{log_{100}(100!)}$$

 Well, it turns out that the answer is just $$1$$.
 Isn't that cool.
-Let's proove it.
+Let's prove it.

 # Prep